 Pull Wire Into Electric Handy Boxes: When you pull wire into the handy boxes leave about 10 inches of wire hanging out of the boxes so you will have plenty to work with when it is time to tie up the switches and outlets.
 Attach the wires to the stud within 8 inches of the box using a cable staple.

 This image shows an electric outlet box in the middle of its run.
-The wire comes in from one side and continues down the wall on the next box or home run.
-Data and Television cables should be placed on the opposite side of the stud from the outlet box to reduce electrical interference.
+The box on the far right is the end of the run.
+The wire travels left to the box in the center of the image.
+It then leaves this box and goes to a third box or a home run to the power panel.
+The box on the left side of the double studs is a Data and Television cable box.
+Data and Television cable boxes should be placed on the opposite side of the stud from the outlet box to reduce electrical interference.

 This image shows a cable tv box opposite a electrical outlet.
 They are seperated so the electrical wires do not create interference with the cable tv.
 Notice the staple within 8 inches of the box.

 After you have run the wires between the boxes you are ready to make the "home runs" to the electric panel.
 A Home run is the wire that goes from the first box in the cirucit to the electric panel.
 To pull a home run simply run a wire from the first box in your circuit to the electric panel.
 Leave about 10" hanging out at the handy box and 2' of extra wire after the wire enters the electric panel.